maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 2nd age of Scala.
 Jon didn't knew what to do and was close to giving up when a small primitive Type named Int approached him to share the rumours of the prophecy of [Odersky](https://twitter.com/odersky).
 The prophecy was about a long forgotten bloodline and its descendant, young princess [Dotty](https://dotty.epfl.ch/).
 It foretold that at the beginning of the 3rd age princess Dotty would appear to free all
-Types from the evil queen of reflection.
+Types from the queen.
 Jon traveled the whole country, even behind the valleys of [typelevel](https://typelevel.org/), to eventually find princess Dotty which lived in the shadows of mountain [E'pfl](https://scala.epfl.ch/).
-Princess Dotty, who was not aware of her role in the prophecy, was surprised that the well-known knight Jon asked her for help but after Jon told her about the prophecy she began to smile.
+Princess Dotty, who was not aware of her role in the prophecy, was surprised that the well-known knight Jon asked her for help but after Jon told her the story she began to smile.
 Her mother Java had given her a magic mirror before she passed away.
 Java told young Dotty that everyone looking in the mirror will see ones soul broken down into its individual parts, so they have to face their real self, as good or as evil like it is.
 Jon and Dotty then made up a plan to speak up at the next audience of the queen, pretending to surrender.
 They went there and gave the queen Dottys mirror as a gift to soothe her.
-The queen then, in the euphoria of victory unwrapped the gift, when at the first blink the mirror immediately released its [fury](https://github.com/propensive/fury).
+The queen then, in the euphoria of victory, unwrapped the gift, when at the first blink the mirror immediately released its [fury](https://github.com/propensive/fury).
 The queen was shaken by her own reflection and she screamed in agony as she realized that Dotty and Jon had tricked her.
 The magic of the mirror quickly let her fall into a deep sleep.
 Jon and Dotty imprisoned the queen in a trifold [IO-Monad](https://zio.dev/) guarded by the mystic [Cats](https://typelevel.org/cats-effect) of [Monix](https://monix.io/) so that she could no longer access the river of Runtime.
 Now all Types were free and could go back to the kingdom of Compiletime.